Level 2 Welder Apprenticeship

 How to Apply

-There are two main pathways to applying for an Apprenticeship:
+There are two main pathways to apply for an Apprenticeship:

-• You can apply directly to a local employer to apply for opportunities
+• You can apply directly to a local employer for a job advertised as an Apprenticeship role

-• You can apply to Derwent Training and our team can support you in securing an Apprenticeship with one of our partner employers.
+• You can apply to Derwent Training and our team can support you in interviewing for an job with one of our partner employers.

 Entry Requirements